-According to the INA 2017 Survey- the avg hourly rate of a nanny is $19.14 (/guide/nanny/cost/cost).
+According to the INA 2017 Survey, the average hourly rate of a nanny is $19.14.
+You can find the average hourly rate in your area here.
 Via a nanny share, families each pay 2/3 of this cost-saving family over $13000 per year.
 That number alone can change the entire means of a family or make that dream vacation come true.

-It’s a win-win situation for all parties, but the trick is to set up your Nanny Share with a family you’re compatible with, and a nanny you both appreciate.
+It’s a win-win situation for all parties, but the trick is to set up your nanny share with a nanny share family you’re compatible with, and a nanny you both appreciate.

 Starting a nanny share depends on if you already have a nanny or family in mind.
 If you have neither, then there’s really no wrong way to go.
 Some people will find a family first so they can interview nannies together.
 If you’re joining a family/nanny duo, you'll want to interview both the family and the nanny.
 Either way, start by creating your profile